Eppo-exp/eppo-docs/docs/sdks/server-sdks/node.md

 | `holdoutVariation` (string)     | An Eppo holdout variation if experiment is eligible for analysis key                                                                                                   | "status_quo", "all_shipped_variations", or null                    |

 :::note
-More details about logging and examples (with Segment, Rudderstack, mParticle, and Snowplow) can be found in the [event logging](/sdks/event-logging/) page.
+More details about logging and examples (with Segment, Rudderstack, mParticle, Snowplow, Amplitude) can be found in the [event logging](/sdks/event-logging/) page.
 :::